 - Can you renegotiate payment terms with your suppliers?

 - In addition, are there assets that your business needs in this uncertain time to add an additional income stream?
 How will these be funded?
+Could they be funded through asset financing?

 If additional finance needs to be obtained, ensure this is considered.
 Once you have this figure, enter it in above your drawings.
 Add this figure to your drawings figure and enter the total above.